 The Food & Drug Administration (FDA) issued a warning that it does not evaluate and has not approved any Delta-8 THC products for consumption or use.
 The FDA is also concerned that Delta-8 THC products likely expose consumers to much higher levels of the substance than are naturally occurring in hemp cannabis raw extracts.

-From December 2020 through February 2022, the FDA received 104 reports of adverse events in patients who consumed Delta-8 THC products.
+The FDA received 104 reports of adverse events in patients who consumed Delta-8 THC products between December 1, 2020, and February 28, 2022.
 National poison control centers received 2,362 exposure cases of Delta-8 THC products between January 1, 2021, and February 28, 2022.
 One pediatric case was coded with a medical outcome of death.